Jerone Davison

-Jerone Lamar Davison (born September 16, 1970) is an American former professional football running back.
-He played for the Sacramento Gold Miners in 1994 and for the Oakland Raiders from 1996 to 1997.
+Jerone Lamar Davison (born September 16, 1970) is an American former professional football player who was a running back for the Oakland Raiders of the National Football League (NFL) from 1996 to 1997.
+He played college football for the Arizona State Sun Devils.
+He played pro ball for the Sacramento Gold Miners of the Canadian Football League (CFL) in 1994.
 He ran in the Republican primary for the U.S. House in Arizona's 4th congressional district in 2022.